jyablonski/doqs/src/content/docs/services/ml_pipeline.md

     B --> C[ML Pipeline]
 ```

-## Code Layout

-The project follows a structured directory layout to maintain a clean and organized codebase.
-Below is a breakdown of each directory and its purpose:

-### `.github/`
-- Contains CI/CD configuration files for continuous integration and deployment processes (e.g., GitHub Actions workflows).

-### `docker/`
-- Stores all Docker-related files such as `Dockerfile` and `docker-compose.yml` used for testing and local development environments.

-### `static/`
-- Holds static assets like CSS, images, JavaScript files, and other resources that do not change dynamically.
-These files are served directly to the client.

-### `tests/`
-- Contains all the test cases for the project.
-The tests are organized into the following categories:
-  - unit/: Contains unit tests for individual functions (e.g., `generate_salt`).
-  - integration/: Contains integration tests that involve interactions with external systems (e.g., PostgreSQL, Redis, API endpoints).

-### `templates/`
-- Stores HTML page templates.
-These templates are used for rendering dynamic HTML content on the server-side before sending it to the client.

-### `src/`
-- Contains the application code that implements the core functionality of the project.
-Key files and subdirectories include:
-  - dao/: Contains all SQL-related code such as queries, database interactions, and data access objects (DAOs).
-This is where most of the database logic should reside.
-  - server.py: The main server file that initializes and runs the application.
-It typically contains the application setup and the entry point for the API server.
-  - models.py: Defines the SQLAlchemy ORM models for the application, where all the database tables and relationships are specified.
-  - security.py: Contains code related to security and JWT (JSON Web Token) authentication.
-This file handles user authentication, authorization, and token generation/validation.
-  - routers/: Contains individual files for each API endpoint.
-Each file should handle a specific route or set of related routes and the logic for processing requests related to that route.
-  - middleware/: Includes any middleware components used to process requests before reaching the endpoint logic (e.g., authentication checks, logging, etc.).
-  - schemas.py: Defines the schemas for endpoint input and output data (typically using Pydantic or Marshmallow).
-This is where the structure of request/response payloads is specified.

 ## ML Model

 The ML Model was trained on xyz 76% prediction accuracy.
 It is saved on a joblib file and stored directly in the Docker Container.
 Alternatively this could also be stored & pulled in S3 if it were being changed often, but that's not the case.